nimterop/nimterop/README.md

 The goal of nimterop is to leverage the [tree-sitter](http://tree-sitter.github.io/tree-sitter/) engine to parse C/C++ code and then convert relevant portions of the AST into Nim definitions. [tree-sitter](https://github.com/tree-sitter) is a Github sponsored project that can parse a variety of languages into an AST which is then leveraged by the [Atom](https://atom.io/) editor for syntax highlighting and code folding.
 The advantages of this approach are multifold:
 - Benefit from the tree-sitter community's investment into language parsing
+- Wrap what is recognized in the AST rather than completely failing due to parsing errors
 - Avoid depending on Nim compiler API which is evolving constantly and makes backwards compatibility a bit challenging

 Most of the functionality is contained within the `toast` binary that is built when nimterop is installed and can be used standalone similar to how c2nim can be used today.
 In addition, nimterop also offers an API to pull in the generated Nim content directly into an application.

 The nimterop feature set is still limited to C but is expanding rapidly.
 C++ support will be added once most popular C libraries can be wrapped seamlessly.

-Given the simplicity and success of this approach so far, it seems feasible to continue on for more complex code.
-The goal is to make interop seamless so nimterop will focus on wrapping headers and not the outright conversion of C/C++ implementation.
+Nimterop has seen some adoption within the community and the simplicity and success of this approach justifies additional investment of time and effort.
+Regardless, the goal is to make interop seamless so nimterop will focus on wrapping headers and not the outright conversion of C/C++ implementation.

 __Installation__